Fundamentals of Sports Photography

 - Advance registration and payment is required.

-- Maximum number of students is 15.
+- Maximum number of students is 15; minimum number to make a class is 8.

 Q: Do I need to wear a mask for the on-location shoot?